A-Vadali/Cs_Club/_posts/2017-11-26-webscraping.md

     	 liftIO $ threadDelay 8000000
 ```

 Once you've logged and the right cookies are set.
-You can navigate in somewhere else.
+You can navigate to another page.
 ```haskell
     openPage "https://latinschool.myschoolapp.com/app/student#studentmyday/assignment-center"
     liftIO $ threadDelay 8000000